Matt-bryant21/MattBryant_T2A2/README.md

 ## R3 Why have you chosen this database system?
 What are the drawbacks compared to others?

+Postgres frequently emerges as the top choice for Flask applications, largely owing to its robust library support through packages such as Psycopg2 and SQLAlchemy.
+These libraries facilitate strong scalability and ease the learning curve for database implementation.
+Additionally, the support for Object-Relational Mapping (ORM) significantly contributes to Postgres's appeal.
+By employing ORM, which seamlessly maps the models feeding data into the database, developers find a reduced learning curve and a notable increase in scalability.
+This integration streamlines database interactions, making Postgres an efficient and user-friendly choice for Flask-based applications.

+Before choosing a DBMS it's important to consider other alternatives and assess potential drawbacks, regardless of how strong the initial appeal is.
+SQLite is another common relational database management system that is discussed below.

 ### Primary Differences

 ***Server-Client Model vs Embedded Database:***